JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 We created one test for all inputs.
 The test receives the inputs from a stream of arguments from an auxiliary method.
-The inputs tested are the same as the ones present on the previous table.
+The inputs tested are the same as the ones present in the previous table.

-- We try setting the value of secondsOverall to 0 and to the values around;
+- We try setting the value of secondsOverall to 0 and to values around;
-- For positive numbers (including 0), this should valid and result on the number of seconds overall being adjusted to the given number of seconds;
+- For positive numbers (including 0), this should be valid and result in the number of seconds overall being adjusted to the given number of seconds;
 - For invalid inputs (negative times), the value of seconds overall should be set to 0.